 PEO vs. ASO, Which Is Better for Your Business?

-The best way to decide is to submit a request for a proposal and find out which model your business is best suited for.
+If you’re considering a PEO or ASO, the best way to decide is to submit a request for a proposal and find out which model your business is best suited for.
 We’d be happy to walk you through the advantages each model offers your business to help you decide.